Overview of Eligibility Requirements for Medicaid Long-Term Care

 Summary

-Medicaid Long Term Care eligibility is a complicated topic because the requirements are different in every state, they are updated annually or biannually, and there are three types of Medicaid programs that provide long term care and each of these has different eligibility criteria.
-Furthermore, the requirements are also dependent on the marital status of the applicant and whether a spouse will also be applying for Medicaid.
-While this page provides an overview, the easiest way to find information specific to your situation is to use our Medicaid Eligibility Requirements Finder tool.
+Medicaid Long Term Care eligibility is complicated because the requirements are updated annually or biannually, and they can change depending on what state you live in, your marital status and the type of Medicaid Long Term Care program.
+While this page provides an overview of the eligibility requirements, the easiest way to find information specific to your situation is to use our Medicaid Eligibility Requirements Finder tool.

 Table of Contents

-There are three types of Medicaid programs that offer long term care.
-These are Institutional Nursing Home Medicaid, Home and community-Based Services (HCBS) Medicaid Waivers and Aged, Blind and Disabled (ABD) Medicaid.
+There are three types of Medicaid programs that cover long-term care for seniors: Nursing Home Medicaid, Home and Community Based Services (HCBS) Waivers and Aged, Blind and Disabled (ABD) Medicaid.
 Regardless of the type of Medicaid, all programs consider two major factors: financial need and medical need.
-However, the financial requirements and the medical need criteria vary with the type of Medicaid program.

 Financial Criteria